-If a manufacturer wants to maintain a substance as confidential, they must provide adequate independent evidence of the safety and level of toxicity to the satisfaction of the panel.
+If a manufacturer wants to maintain a substance as confidential, they can refer to the component as "proprietary and confidential" and provide adequate independent evidence of the safety and level of toxicity to the satisfaction of the Panel.
 Otherwise the full product composition must be made publicly available through the licensees' web site.

-Criterion 6.
+Criterion 5.
 Manufacturing declaration of performance